 Shark dive tourism in the Bahamas is a multi-million-dollar industry.
 The Bahamas is considered the “shark dive capital of the world“.
 This is because there’s a proliferation of sharks in the waters off its coasts in the Caribbean seas.

 As shark diving tourism is so important to the Bahamas and earns around $80 million a year, they have banned shark fishing in the country.
 But the shark feeding aspect of diving with sharks in the Bahamas remains one of controversy.

 Tiger Shark Beach is the best place to see tiger sharks in the Bahamas (and possibly the world)

 Probably one of the best places in the Bahamas (and possibly the world) for spotting tiger sharks is Tiger Beach.
 Arguably one of the most reliable and consistent spots to see tiger sharks.
 And if you’re looking to take photographs of tiger sharks, this is the perfect spot, if not the best place in the world to photograph and film these beautiful creatures.

 Also, if you’re not just looking for those still shots of tiger sharks and want to get some great videos of these stripped creatures, take your Gopro’s and film them to your hearts content.

-You'll probably average between two and seven tiger sharks at any time.
-But there have been known to be up to 17 tiger sharks there.
+You’ll probably average between two and seven tiger sharks at any time.
+But there have been known to be up to 17 tiger sharks at any one time.
 There are less tiger sharks in the summer months of July and August.
-Which is not a bad thing, as when there are too many sharks around, you'll be constantly watching your back.
+Which is not a bad thing, as when there are too many sharks around, you’ll be constantly watching your back.